Animal pests and diseases

 A Hendra virus vaccine ‘Equivac HeV’ is available through veterinary practices in Australia.For more information about the vaccine visit the Australian Veterinary Association’s webpage or the NSW Government website.

-The Australian Government Department of Agriculture has a role in:
+The Australian Government Department of Agriculture, Water and the Environment has a role in:

 - managing market access issues that may arise